blurryface94/Alka-s-Sandwich-Bar/README.md

 The app is hooked on Firebase for handling data.

-Note: The type of database choosen is a beta version.
+Note: The database choosen is a beta version.